PoshMonger/PoshMonger/README.md

 > Currently based out of Orlando, Florida.

 ### WHY:
-> Because I love to learn.
-In our day and age the world is a fascinating place, and I am always embracing my curiosity.
+> Because I love to work with revolutionary technologies and learn.
+Our world is a fascinating place and I am always embracing my curiosity.

 ### WHEN:
 > I started working with computers (as a hardware repair technician) and as a freelancing web developer about 4 years ago.
 I began because of my passion for these technologies but also because I needed to put myself through University.